catseye/SixtyPical/tests/SixtyPical Syntax.md

     | }
     = ok

-A routine can be copied into a vector before the routine appears in the program, *however*, it must be marked as such with the keyword `forward`.
+A routine can be copied into a vector before the routine appears in the program.
+This is known as a "forward reference".
+You are only allowed to make forward references in the source of a `copy` instruction.

     | vector routine
     |   inputs cinv, a